gitjuba/javascript-roguelike/LOG.md

 ## 2021-08-24

 First, let's modularize the thing using Webpack.
 Put the built bundle to `docs/`, as Github pages can be built from that subdirectory.

+## 2021-08-25/26

+Writing the game code into a more modular form requires me to look at the relationships between the different entities.
+For example, starting the main game loop requires all assets to be loaded (in this case, only the character sheet).

+- [ ] Wire up Webpack dev server
+- [ ] Figure out how to debug a Webpack build with VSCode.
+- [ ] Give names to functions (e.g. `this.setChar = function setChar(char) { /* ... */ }` in a constructor) for better stack traces to ease debugging